Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

 \subsection{$m$\textsc{LeadingOnesTrailingZeros}}

-In contrast to \mOMM and \mcocz, for \mlotz the probability to transform a solution of a certain objective value into one where one of the values changed by 1 is less depending on the objective value itself.
-In fact, this probability is at least $\frac{1}{e \SLOTZ n}$ for all objective values.
-Employing a similar strategy as in the proof of Lemma~\ref{lem:coverInwards}, but starting from the initial individual gives the following Theorem~\ref{thm:upperBoundLOTZ}.
-This strategy is not compromised by the fact that some intermediate solutions might vanish from the population when strictly dominated.
-In that case, the dominating solutions actually are at least as close to a desired solution as the dominated one.
-Details are given in the supplementary material. \begin{theorem} Let $m'\in \N$ and $m= 2m'$.
-Consider the GSEMO optimizing \mLOTZ.
-Let $T$ denote the number of iterations until the population matches the complete Pareto front and let
+In contrast to \mOMM and \mcocz, for \mlotz the probability to mutate a solution of a certain objective value into a desirable next solution where one of the values changed by $1$ is less depending on the objective value itself.
+In fact, this probability is at least $\frac{1}{n}$ for all objective values.
+With this, we can use the artificial continuation argument of~\cite{DoerrHK11}, that is, pretend that each iteration with this probability gives a progress towards the target (ignoring that the target might have been reached already).
+Since the probabilities of progress are asymptotically the same for each progress, we can analyze directly how each desired solution is found from the initial individual rather than first going for the corners as in the analysis of \mOMM.
+This gives the following Theorem~\ref{thm:upperBoundLOTZ}.

-Then $T \le \ceil{t}$ with high probability and $E[T] \le{(1-\frac{1}{n})^{-1}\ceil{t}}$. \end{theorem} \changed{While, unlike our other bounds for the GSEMO, this result does not improve over the existing $O(n^{2m'-1})$ bound \cite{LaumannsTZ04}, we note that our bound applies to all choices for the numbers of objectives while the previous one assumed it to be constant.}